lwinterface/panini/README.md

 )

 # incoming traffic will be distributed among
-# all microservers that are in the "group24"
+# all microservices that are in the "group24"

 ```
 What is NATS?